GeorgeRPu/georgerpu.github.io/_posts/2023-09-10-economic-possiblities-for-ourselves.md

 At the same time, the US safety net is weaker than in other developed countries.
 [In 2019, US spending on social spending was 18.7%, below the OECD average of 20%](https://www.weforum.org/agenda/2021/02/social-spending-highest-lowest-country-comparison-oecd-france-economics-politics-welfare/).
 Most Western European states had social spending as >25% of GDP.
 The US doesn't provide universal health care like in pretty much every other OECD country.
 Based on data gathered from the [OECD](https://data.oecd.org/inequality/poverty-rate.htm) and [World Economic Forum](https://www.weforum.org/agenda/2021/02/social-spending-highest-lowest-country-comparison-oecd-france-economics-politics-welfare/), social spending is correlated with lower poverty rates.

-{% include figure.html path="assets/img/2023-09-10/social-spending-vs-poverty-rate.png" class="img-fluid rounded z-depth-1" zoomable=true %}
+{% include figure.html path="assets/img/2023-09-10/social-spending-vs-poverty-rate.png" class="img-fluid" %}

 Economic growth has made the elimination of poverty possible or near possible.
 This elimination requires a progressive tax system and comprehensive social safety net which many developed countries lack.
 The solution to the economic problem is within our grasp.